codelur/osg_tracking/README.md

 4. Displays a Google Map centered on the current location of the selected device.
    - A marker indicates the device's location.
    - An information window shows additional GPS data (if configured).
+   - **Real-Time Updates**: The map and info window automatically refresh every 6 seconds.
+If any changes occur in the device's data, the updates are reflected instantly.

 ### Settings Page